Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 How much time should we spend on abstract reasoning each week?

-For students preparing for NSW Selective or OC exams, we recommend 3–4 sessions of 20–30 minutes per week dedicated specifically to abstract and non-verbal reasoning.
-This is in addition to practice for other components (Reading, Mathematical Reasoning, and Writing).
+For a child preparing for the NSW Selective or OC test, Braintree Coaching Australia recommends three to four sessions of 20 to 30 minutes per week dedicated specifically to abstract and non-verbal reasoning.
+That sits inside our recommended weekly preparation caps, and it is in addition to practice for Reading, Mathematical Reasoning and Writing.

 At what age should children start abstract reasoning practice?

-For OC test preparation (Year 4 students), abstract reasoning practice is appropriate from Year 3.
-For Selective test preparation (Year 6), Year 5 is ideal for starting systematic abstract reasoning work.
+For OC test preparation (Year 4), abstract reasoning practice is appropriate from Year 3.
+For Selective test preparation (Year 6), Year 5 is ideal for starting systematic work.
 Casual exposure through puzzles and spatial activities is beneficial at any age.

 Is the abstract reasoning component the same in all Australian exams?

-The core question types are consistent across NSW Selective, OC, HAST, and ASET exams.
-Difficulty levels and question distributions vary.
-HAST has a dedicated Non-Verbal Reasoning section, making abstract reasoning practice particularly high-value for HAST candidates.
+No. The core question types are consistent across the NSW Selective, OC, HAST and ASET exams, but difficulty levels and question distributions vary, and the ACER Scholarship Tests have no abstract reasoning section at all.
+HAST does have a dedicated Abstract Reasoning component, which makes this practice particularly high-value for HAST candidates.

 What is the difference between abstract reasoning and logical reasoning?